UFLPA Resource Final

 Global cotton expertise

-We’ve captured over 95% of the world's cotton producing countries to ensure UFLPA, EU Forced Labor Ban, and other regulatory compliance.
+We’ve captured all core cotton producing countries to ensure UFLPA, EU Forced Labor Ban, and other regulatory compliance.

-We get to the truth of a supply chain by combining forensic testing with our expansive data set.
+We get to the truth of a supply chain by combining forensic testing and data science with our expansive product databases.

 Scientific assurance